History of the Jews in Kyiv: Middle Ages and Renaissance

 The first mention of Jews in Kyiv is found in the 10th century Kievian Letter, written by Jews from Cairo in ancient Hebrew.
 It is the oldest written document to mention the name of the city.
 Jewish travelers such as Benjamin of Tudela and Pethahiah of Regensburg mentioned the city as one with a large Jewish community.
 During the Mongol occupation the community was devastated, together with the rest of the city, but the community revived with the acquisition of the city by the Polish–Lithuanian Commonwealth.
 During Polish–Lithuanian rule, Jews were allowed to settle in the city, but they were subject to several deportations in 1495 and again in 1619.

 During the Khmelnytsky Uprising in 1648 most of the Jews in the city were murdered by Zaporozhian Cossacks, along with most of the Jews in Ukraine.
 After the Russian occupation in 1654, Jews were not allowed to settle in the city.
 This ban was lifted only in 1793 after the Third Partition of Poland.

-Modern history
+19th and early 20th century

+Starting from the last decade of the 18th century the Jewish population of Kyiv grew significantly, rising from around 100 in 1795 to almost 700 in 1801.
+This process was contributed by the establishment of the region's largest trading fair, which moved to Kyiv from Dubno in 1797.
+In 1815, the Jewish population was 1,500 However, in 1827 the city's Jews were once again forced out after a petition issued by merchants to the government.
+Jews were readmitted to Kyiv after the accession of Alexander II to the throne in 1855, and in the following decades their population in the city grew from around 3,000 in 1863 to 14,000 in 1872 and 32,000 in 1897 (13% of the total population).

+Reaching a number of over 81,000 in 1913, Kyiv's Jews became one of the biggest Jewish communities in Ukraine.